lucee/lucee-docs/docs/03.reference/01.functions/location/function.md

 - tag-location
 ---

-Stops execution of the current request and rdirect to a other location.
+Stops execution of the current request and redirect to another location.